ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - a tree data struct that fullfills the heap property
     - for a min heap, parent node value is less than it's child nodes values. for max heap it's greater than
 - most often a binary tree, and a complete one
-- performance is `Nlog(k)` - where k is top k things heap tracks, better than `Nlog(N)` for full sort to get top k
 - can be constructed and stored in an array, usually an array is used b/c it's fast(no pointer follows to children)
     - parent and children indices are defined based on complete and left-filled leafs properties
 - it is used to implement priority queues (often conflated with heaps)
+- PERFORMANCE
+    - deletion -> `O(1)` for removing root, then take right most leaf put it at root, and bubble down, `log(N)` worse case to bubble down
+        - bubble: if larger(min heap) than either child, then swap with smaller of two children
+    - insertion -> add node to last leaf, then bubble up until it's greater than parent(min heap), `log(N)` worst case bubble to root
+    - removing top k items -> takes `Nlog(k)` time, better than `Nlog(N)` for full sort of data and then get top k
         - the next item is the root, which will have the highest or lowest value guaranteed by the heap structure
+- heapsort uses a heap and runs in `O(Nlog(N))`
 ### BLOOM FILTERS
 - probabilistic data struct that quickly and space efficiently finds if item is part of a set
 - it is a fixed size but can represent a set with arbitrarily large number